Detective Story (1951 film): Production

-Paramount bought film rights in 1949 for $285,000, plus a percentage of the profits.
+Paramount bought the film rights to the story in 1949 for $285,000, plus a percentage of the profits.
 Alan Ladd was the first star linked to the project.

-The film version omits details from the play pertaining to the criminal underworld and the dangers of a police state.

-During production, the film had some trouble with the Production Code Authority.
-Plotlines involving the killing of police officers or references to abortion were not permitted by Production Code.
+During production, the film had some trouble with the Motion Picture Production Code, as plotlines involving the killing of police officers or references to abortion were not permitted.
 Joseph Breen suggested that explicit references to abortion would be altered to "baby farming".
-However, when the film was released, film critics still interpreted Dr. Schneider as an illicit abortionist.
+However, when the film was released, many film critics interpreted Dr. Schneider as an illicit abortionist.
 Breen and William Wyler suggested to the MPAA Production Code Committee that the code be amended to allow the killing of police officers if it was absolutely necessary for the plot.
-They agreed, and the code was amended, lifting the previous ban on cop-killing.
-Another noteworthy factor regarding the passing of this film is that, at the time that this film was made, the Production Code Administration's primary concern about cop killing was in regards to "Gangster" films, in that there is conflict between the criminal and the police officer.
-The killing was not premeditated, which again, helped allow the Production Code Administration to pass the film.

-Joseph Wiseman later played the titular role in Dr. No (1962), the first James Bond film starring Sean Connery.
-Gerald Mohr portrayed Doc Holliday in the television series Maverick in the 1957 episode titled "The Quick and the Dead" starring James Garner and Marie Windsor.
+They agreed, and the code was amended, lifting the previous ban.